-Students with Disabilities Ages Birth through Two Years
+Students with Disabilities Ages Birth through 2 Years

-34 CFR §303.340 Sections 1003.03, 1003.21, and 1003.57, F.S.
+34 CFR §303.340 Sections 1003.03, 1003.21 and 1003.57, F.S.
 Rules 6A-6.0331 and 6A-6.03029, F.A.C.

-An IFSP is a written plan identifying the specific concerns and priorities of families who have children with disabilities, ages birth through two years, related to enhancing a child's development and the resources to provide early intervention services.
+An individualized family support plan (IFSP) is a written plan identifying the specific concerns and priorities of families who have children with disabilities, ages birth through 2 years (below 36 months), related to enhancing a child's development and the resources to provide early intervention services.
 To meet the identified outcomes for an individual child and family, a planning process involving the family, professionals, and others is used to prepare the document.
-An IFSP must be used for children ages birth through two years.
+An IFSP must be used for children ages birth through 2 years.

 - Content of an IFSP The IFSP is in writing and includes: - a.
-A statement of the child's present levels of physical development (including vision, hearing, and health status), cognitive development, communication development, social or emotional development, and adaptive skills development based on the information from the child's evaluation and assessment. - b.
-With concurrence of the family, a statement of the family's resources, priorities, and concerns related to enhancing the development of the family's child as identified through the assessment of the family. - c.
+A statement of the child's present levels of physical development (including vision, hearing, and health status), cognitive development, communication development, social or emotional development, and adaptive skills development based on the information from the child's evaluation and assessment; - b.
+With concurrence of the family, a statement of the family's resources, priorities, and concerns related to enhancing the development of the child as identified through the assessment of the family: - c.
 A statement of the measurable results or measurable outcomes expected to be achieved by the child and the family, including pre-literacy and language skills, as developmentally appropriate for the child, and the goals, criteria, procedures, and timelines used to determine the degree to which progress toward achieving the measurable results or outcomes is being made and whether modifications or revisions of the expected results or outcomes or services are necessary; - d.
-A statement of the specific early intervention services based on peer-reviewed research, to the extent practicable, or, necessary to meet the unique needs of the child and the family, to achieve the results or outcomes identified on the IFSP; - e.
-A statement of the natural environments in which early intervention services, and a justification of the extent, if any, to which the services will not be provided in a natural environment; - f.
-A statement of the strategies needed in order to meet the child's and family's outcomes - g.
-The projected dates for initiation of services. - h.
-The IFSP must: - Identify any medical and additional supports that the child or family needs or is receiving through other sources but that are neither required nor funded under IDEA, Part C and - Include a description of the steps the service coordinator or family may take to assist the child and family in securing additional supports not currently being provided - i.
-The name of the service coordinator from the profession most immediately relevant to the child's or family's needs or the individual who is otherwise qualified to be responsible for the implementation of the services identified on the plan including transition services and coordination with other agencies and persons;
+A statement of the specific early intervention services based on peer-reviewed research, to the extent practicable, or the special education and related services necessary to meet the unique needs of the child and the family to achieve the results or outcomes identified on the IFSP, including: - i.
+Frequency, intensity and method of delivering services; - ii.
+Location of the services; - iii.
+Length of the services; - iv.
+Funding source or payment arrangements, if any; - v.
+Anticipated duration of these services; - vi.
+Other services; - vii.
+Projected dates for initiation of services for children birth through 2, which must be as soon as possible but within thirty (30) calendar days of the date the parent consents to the service, and the anticipated duration of these services; - viii.
+Steps to be taken to support the transition of the child, when exiting the Early Steps program to preschool services for children with disabilities ages (3) through (5), or other services that may be available.
+The steps required for transition shall include: